Mnr04/Mnr04/README.md

 ## Hi there 👋

-🔭 I'm currently advancing my skills in data science and machine learning, and I am eager to apply my growing expertise to new and exciting challenges.
+🔭 I'm currently learning data science and machine learning, and I am eager to apply my growing expertise to new and exciting challenges.

 🎓 Actual Certification :